 Turn the dough out onto a floured work surface–it’s going to be very sticky.

-Sprinkle a bit more flour on top and with floured hands, pat the dough down to remove any large gas bubble and form a rectangle.
+With floured hands, pat the dough down to remove any large gas bubbles and form a rectangle.

 Fold the rectangle over on itself in thirds.